Local. Independent. Physician-Owned Since 1949.

 For many red and pus-filled bumps, an oral antibiotic pill (like doxycycline or minocycline) can be used along with a retinoid at low doses for no more than 2-3 months.
 Once the skin is improving, you can transition back to just creams.
 If the acne worsens again when you come off the antibiotic, either hormonal medications or Isotretinoin (formerly brand name Accutane) may be effective next steps.

-Hormone therapies can work well for a specific type of acne we call papular acne — lots of red bumps.
+Hormone therapies can work well for a specific type of acne called papular acne — lots of red bumps.
 Some of these are creams, and some are pills.
 Both males and females can use the creams, but only females can use the pills.

-Creams include Clascoterone (brand name Winlevi), which works by decreasing sebum production.
-It works very well but unfortunately can be very expensive.
-Spironolactone cream is a similar, less expensive product, but only specialty or compounding pharmacies can dispense this.
+Creams include Clascoterone (brand name Winlevi), which decreases sebum production.
+It works very well, but unfortunately, it can be very expensive.
+Spironolactone cream is a similar, less expensive product, but only specialty or compounding pharmacies can dispense it.

 Another hormone therapy is oral contraceptive pills.
 The one that works best for acne is Drospirenone: Ethinyl Estradiol tablets (brand name Yaz or Yasmin).